 - Identity theft

-- Be on the Lookout for the Latest Scam Suppliers.
-This information can be found by doing some research with the Better Business Bureau https://www.bbb.org/ or researching “scam” suppliers that you may be concerned about.
+- Be on the lookout for the latest scam suppliers.
+This information can be found by doing some research with the Better Business Bureau or researching “scam” suppliers that you may be concerned about.
 Fraudulent suppliers may submit phony invoices to your company for goods or services never provided if they know that internal controls need some improvement.

 Many companies have established secure portals to protect their critical data when employees access email or other applications from a mobile device.
 Devices without effective security tools are susceptible to malicious code and attempts to break into your company's critical data.

-The awareness of cybercrime and how it can impact your company is the first step in fighting the battle.
+The awareness of cybercrime and how it can impact your company is the first step in fraud prevention.
 Updating your security policies and providing training is the second step.
 Lastly, ensuring that your employees understand the types of cybercrime with case studies enforce the understanding of the real damage.